microchip-pic-avr-examples/pic16f15244-spi-rs485-bridge-modbus-host-emulation-mplab-mcc/README.md

 ## Demo Operation

 1. Connect the hardware and prepare the demonstrator setup.
-Follow the steps in *Hardware Setup* section for hardware setup.
+Follow the steps in **Hardware Setup** section for hardware setup.
 2. Configure the Data Visualizer for viewing the custom dashboard window.
-Follow the instructions provided in the *Data Visualizer Configuration section*.
+Follow the instructions provided in the **Data Visualizer Configuration section**.
 3. Click the **Serial Port Control Panel Connect** button.
-4. Observe the “Host Modbus RTU Frame No” field, on the first row of the custom board, to understand which frame is sent from host to client.
+4. Observe the **Host Modbus RTU Frame No** field, on the first row of the custom board, to understand which frame is sent from host to client.

 <p align="center">
   <img width=auto height=auto src="images/DVCstmbrdFrames.jpg">
   <br>Figure 3.
 Frame Type Field in Data Visualizer Custom Dashboard window<br>
 </p>

-5. Observe the “Host Modbus RTU Frame” and “Response Modbus RTU Frame” fields to understand the host query frame and client response frame.
+5. Observe the **Host Modbus RTU Frame** and **Response Modbus RTU Frame** fields to understand the host query frame and client response frame.

 <p align="center">
   <img width=auto height=auto src="images/DVCstmbrdRTUFrames.jpg">